sphinx-doc/sphinx/doc/markup/para.rst

    Note that there must be no blank line between the directive head and the explanation; this is to make these blocks visually continuous in the markup.

-.. directive:: .. versionchanged:: version
+.. rst:directive:: .. versionchanged:: version

-   Similar to :dir:`versionadded`, but describes when and what changed in the named feature in some way (new parameters, changed side effects, etc.).
+   Similar to :rst:dir:`versionadded`, but describes when and what changed in the named feature in some way (new parameters, changed side effects, etc.).

 --------------

-.. directive:: seealso
+.. rst:directive:: seealso

    Many sections include a list of references to module documentation or external documents.
-These lists are created using the :dir:`seealso` directive.
+These lists are created using the :rst:dir:`seealso` directive.

-   The :dir:`seealso` directive is typically placed in a section just before any sub-sections.
+   The :rst:dir:`seealso` directive is typically placed in a section just before any sub-sections.
 For the HTML output, it is shown boxed off from the main flow of the text.

-   The content of the :dir:`seealso` directive should be a reST definition list.
+   The content of the :rst:dir:`seealso` directive should be a reST definition list.
    Example::

       .. seealso::